kanglin-chen/Maui_redevelopment/README.md

 # Multi-Scenario Relocation Suitability with Land Use and Zoning Comparisons: Long-Term Community Development in Maui After the 2023 Wildfire

-  This repository documents the data and scripts for the paper "Multi-Scenario Relocation Suitability with Land Use and Zoning Comparisons: Long-Term Community Development in Maui After the 2023 Wildfire".
+  This repository documents the data and scripts for the paper "Multi-Scenario Relocation Suitability with Land Use and Zoning Comparisons: Long-Term Community Development in Maui After the 2023 Wildfire."
 <br> **Authors:** Kanglin Chen*, Bora Ju, Xiaokang Fu, Niall Kirkwood
 <br> **Contact:** kanglinchen@fas.harvard.edu